 I would make excuses every Saturday not to attend the music class.
 After around two years, my dear parents kind of gave up on me.
 They asked whether I would like to continue my music lessons, and my answer was firm no!

 Fast forward to 2018, I was happily married and the mother of two children.
 Those days, my younger child was prone to severe asthma attacks and we were looking for alternative ways to strengthen his lungs.
 We read classical music and Yoga helps with increasing lung capacity and decided to introduce him to both disciplines.
 As he was young and a little shy, I would sit with him in his music class.
 I would sing with him, practice with him every day for hours.
 To my surprise, the same seven notes that could never invoke any emotion in me before started casting their spell, I was mesmerized.

-Fast forward to 2021, the kid has weaned off from all steroids and medications a long time ago and is still continuing with music learning.
+Fast forward to 2021, the kid has weaned off from all steroids and medications a long time ago and is continuing with music learning.
 He absolutely loves it.
-Ending the post with one of our favorite songs from him and his mom 🙂
+Ending the post with one of our favourite songs from him and his mom 🙂